ninakali/ninakali.github.io/notes/iseeidraw/index.md

 ![](115_surreal.jpeg)

-I had left the room after cleaning up some lines on an easel under a regular light.
-On my way to the kitchen, I glanced back and was startled.
-The situation and the drawing looked absolutely surreal.
+I decided to call the project complete after cleaning up some lines and shapes using an easel under a regular light.
+I had left the room, and on my way to the kitchen, I glanced back.
+I was startled.
+The situation and the drawing looked downright surreal.
 Did I just... draw this?

 Yes, I did.